xlnwel/blog/docs/_posts/2019-06-27-adaptive-MAML.md

 ## Introduction

-Much ink has been spilled on MAML in our previous posts.
+Much ink has been spilled on MAML in our previous posts[[1]({{ site.baseurl }}{% post_url 2019-06-14-MAML %} )], [[2]({{ site.baseurl }}{% post_url 2019-06-21-MAML++ %})].
 In this post, we extend the topic to its application in reinforcement learning with nonstationary and competitive environments.
 Long story short, we cast the problem of continuous adaptation to a non-stationary task into the learning-to-learn framework, and resolve it through MAML.

-In the rest of this post, we first review MAML-RL introduced in the original MAML paper.
+In the rest of this post, we first review MAML-RL[[1]({{ site.baseurl }}{% post_url 2019-06-14-MAML %} )] introduced in the original MAML paper.
 Then we encode MAML-RL into a probablistic graphical model, and introduce our new problem setting.
 At last, we address this problem using a variant of MAML, introduced by Al-Shedivat et al. 2018.

 ## TL; DR